Virtual Assistant and Goal Setting In 2020 Pt. 1

 - “Positive and open outlook – not set in a ‘must do it this way for it to work’ mindset.”

-Speaking with clients year after year about what they are looking for in a virtual assistant, I often hear they want a VA who doesn’t the phrase “I can’t”.
+Speaking with clients year after year about what they are looking for in a virtual assistant, I often hear they want a VA who doesn’t know the phrase “I can’t”.
 It’s nice to see that Debbi is looking for clients who share a similar mindset to try new things and not be set in their ways.
 Ways that may no longer be successful.

 Q. Share your best practices around the work you do before you sit down to set your goals.